Mock-Fungibility-Research-Group/dna/README.md

 ```

-#### Chance of getting a property, with two chips fusing i.e. semi-unknown P and Q
+#### Chance of acquiring an attribute, within the fusion of two chips i.e. semi-unknown P and Q

 ```